 The University of the Arts recognizes and rewards students of exceptional talent through many merit-based scholarship awards.
-Most awards do not require a separate application, with the exception of the Presidential Fellows Program.
+Most awards do not require a separate application.

 University offered, Graduate Merit-based Scholarships are awarded on the basis of academic excellence and demonstrated talent.
 The Trustee's, Dean's and Director's Scholarships are highly selective awards and range in amount, up to approximately 50% of tuition.
 No additional application is necessary.
 Awards are available for all degree programs except: MM Music Education; MEd Educational Technology, and MEd Educational Programming.

 With the generous support of the Richard C. Von Hess Foundation, UArts is pleased to offer three, fully funded internship opportunities to UArts Museum Studies students in partnership with three acclaimed institutions: the Isabella Stewart Gardner Museum in Boston, MA; the Baltimore Museum of Art; and the Walters Art Museum, both in Baltimore, MD.

 Successful students professionally benefit from a ten-week internship experience tailored to their area of study, as well a living stipend of $7-$8K, dependent on the internship placement.

 Graduate students must be enrolled and be in good standing (3.1 or above) in one of the three Museum Studies degree programs.
 Students apply at the start of their second semester (February) and complete the Von Hess application by the due date (resume, essay of professional purpose and goals, 2 letters of recommendation from MS faculty, and an official UArts transcript).
 Grad students are put forward by the department to the host museums that make the final decisions.